Sophietje/Verification-Tool-Overview/Tools/Checkers/MCHyper.md

 HyperLTL allows the user to specify temporal properties that relate multiple computation traces, also called hyperproperties.
 Therefore, the user can check a.o. information-flow properties and noninterference between two traces.

 It uses [ABC](../Frameworks/ABC.md) as the backend for checking the reachability of a violation.
-If given a Verilog system as input, it will be converted into an Aiger circuit using [[../Yosys]].
+If given a Verilog system as input, it will be converted into an Aiger circuit using [[Yosys]].

 #### Comments: